Siddh019/FlexPower-Project/README.md

 * Average Hourly Day Ahead Price during Weekdays: 104.37 EUR/MWh
 * Average Hourly Day Ahead Price during Weekends: 77.98 EUR/MWh

+Let me explain why the weekday average price (104.37 EUR/MWh) is significantly higher than the weekend average price (77.98 EUR/MWh).
+This difference of about 26 EUR/MWh can be attributed to several key factors.

+The primary reason is industrial, commercial, institutional and educational consumption patterns.
+During weekdays, industrial facilities, offices, schools, universities, government buildings, and other institutions are operating at full capacity, leading to higher electricity consumption.
+The collective electricity consumption from these facilities, including their heating, cooling, and operational needs, contributes to higher demand during and consequently higher prices during weekdays.
+During weekends, most of these facilities are closed or operating at reduced capacity, resulting in reduced demand and lower prices.

+Another key factor involves the power system's generation mix and operational strategy.
+During weekdays, when demand is higher, more expensive peaking power plants need to be activated to meet the increased demand, pushing up prices.
+These plants often have higher marginal costs and are required to maintain system stability during peak demand periods.
+During weekends, with lower demand, the system can rely more on baseload and intermediate load plants, which typically have lower operational costs, resulting in lower average prices.
+This difference in the generation mix between weekdays and weekends directly impacts the market clearing prices.